py-pa/django-minio-storage/README.md

 It is tested on python 3 and django 1.9 at the moment, but should be easily portable to older versions.

-The goal is to have a thoroughly tested, small api surface that delegates as much as possible to the minio client.
+The goal is to have a thoroughly tested, small codebase that delegates as much as possible to the minio client.

 Versioning is semver compliant.